-The following link is a great way to find any town hall meetings for your networking or bird dogging events in your area – https://townhallproject.com/
+The following link is a great way to find any town hall meetings for networking or bird-dogging events in your area – https://townhallproject.com/

 How to Bird Dog

 Step 1.
-Find out where your members of congress will be speaking.
-You can contact their office or campaign and ask if they have any upcoming events.
+Find out where your members of Congress will be speaking.
+Contact their office or campaign and ask if they have any upcoming events or visit their website.
+Be sure to follow your leaders on social media as they post upcoming events there as well.

 Step 3.
 Ask a question.
 Convey your support for the U.S. addressing global poverty.